Nagendra1997/libmesibo/anatomy.md

 So,when you send a message using the `sendMessage` API function ,you need a way to know the status of your message.
 To help you with this there is callback function called `onMessageStatus` which will let you know the status of your message.
 The message parameters will have a variable called `status` ,which changes as it goes through the steps sent-->Recieved-->Delievered.
 A change in message `status` is an event and this event will trigger the function `onMessageStatus`.

-### onConnectionStatus
-Invoked when the connection status is changed.There are different connection status codes corresponding to which you can get to know you whether your connection is online/offline.

 ### onMessage
 Invoked on receiving a new message or reading database messages.
 This callback function will notify you when a message is recieved.
 The message parameters of this function will contain the `peer` which will inform you who sent the message and the `data` parameter will contain the message data.